 As useful as tools and kits can be, they are not a silver bullet for problem-solving.
-On occasion, a toolkit can become Pandora’s box—a cluttered and complicated array that generates false confidence and leads to trouble.
+On occasion, a toolkit can become Pandora’s box—a cluttered and complicated set of directives that generates false confidence and leads to trouble.
 Some of the key activities suggested for design-led work, such as deep immersion with stakeholders, rapid prototyping, and storytelling, can be applied in shallow ways that overlook the role of craft and close the door to insights.
-To move past this, we need master teachers who can lead the way within their own organizations and act as a liaison, bringing in constructive outside resources and inspiration, then infusing the organization with those new ideas through approaches that suit the culture and make adoption more natural.
+To move past this, we need master teachers who can lead the way within their own organizations and act as liaisons, bringing in constructive outside resources and inspiration, then infusing the organization with those new ideas through approaches that suit the culture and make adoption more natural.

 Design thinking holds tremendous potential for tackling some of the world’s most challenging problems, but in order to realize that potential, we need a critical mass of trained design thinking leaders.
 As part of IDEO’s commitment to maintaining the integrity and utility of design thinking, we have created—and continue to develop—ways to train and enable leaders who are prepared to face and address those large-scale challenges.
 These include IDEO U, our online school where learners can take a flexible online class or multi-week course to develop the skills of design thinking and mindsets of creative leadership; as well as OpenIDEO, an open innovation platform that enables and empowers people around the world to undertake design challenges that address their own communities' needs; and ExperienceInnovation™, a family of experiential workshops that build creative confidence and competence.